sparsonslab/dmaple-android/app/src/main/java/com/scepticalphysiologist/dmaple/map/buffer/README.md

 - [`RGBMap`](RGBMap.kt).
 RGB colors of the camera along the gut spine (spine maps).

 [`MapBufferView`](MapBufferView.kt) also has methods for writing the map data into a TIFF directory and loading a map from a TIFF directory.
-These methods also avoid putting any data into real memory by file channels, and makes saving and loading of maps relatively quick.
+These methods also use file-channels/memory-mapping to avoid putting any data into real memory and this makes saving and loading of maps relatively quick.

 ### References